-Upon approval of a dog/cat or other pet as applicable by the Housing Authority, the resident shall be required to pay a monthly fee of \$5, due with each month's rent payment.
-A refundable pet deposit of \$200 is required The \$5 monthly fee is for general costs to the Housing Authority associated with the presence of pets.
+Upon approval of a dog/cat or other pet as applicable by the Housing Authority, the resident shall be required to pay a monthly fee of \$10, due with each month's rent payment.
+A refundable pet deposit of \$200 is required.
+The \$10 monthly fee is for general costs to the Housing Authority associated with the presence of pets.
+The \$10 monthly fee is not applicable to residents residing in properties designated for particular populations (i.e. elderly / disabled or mixed populations, senior citizen only, and/or non-senior person with a disability only occupancy designation).
 The refundable deposit is to cover the costs attributed to damage caused by specific pets.
-Once the deposit is paid, pet deposits are refundable only upon the resident vacating the apartment (i.e. not upon removal of the animal.)
+Once paid, pet deposits are refundable only upon the resident vacating the apartment (i.e. not upon removal of the animal.)